 Third person limited point of view sets up the reader to watch the story over the shoulder of a specific character.
 The reader learns only what this character sees, hears, senses, smells, touches, thinks, and feels.
 This character is called the Point of View (POV) Character, and the reader is limited to their mind.

 Read the first few pages of the story and watch for the following signs:

-- Do you feel like you’re watching the scene from above, seeing everyone’s thoughts, actions, or feelings, or being told things that are unknown to the characters?
-That’s third-person omniscient point-of-view.
+- Do you feel like you’re watching the scene from above, seeing everyone’s thoughts, actions, or feelings, or being told things that a character couldn’t know?
+That’s third person omniscient POV.

 - Do you feel there is a single focal character, and your knowledge of the story is filtered through that character’s eyes?
-That’s third-person limited point-of-view.
+That’s third person limited POV.

 - It’s familiar.
 The majority of fiction novels are written in limited third person.

 - It allows you to keep secrets from the reader.
 Just keep your POV character ignorant about those plot twists, and you’re good to go.